farahanasuhaimi/React-Course-with-DevEd/README.md

 1. State :

 - React re-render the UI each time state changes.
-- Act a little like variable that hold the data.
+- Act a little like variable that hold new data.
-- Example:

   ```javascript
   import React, { useState } from "react";